 You can also make a tea from the fresh green tops and drink it several times daily to ease rheumatic pains.

 Also apply the cooled infusion to a black eye to ease the swelling.
 Make a poultice of the chopped, fresh leaves of the herb Hyssop to apply to cuts for rapid healing.

 The fresh leaves add a slight mint flavoring to salads.

 Boil hyssop tops in soup to help ease the symptoms of asthma.

 Both the flowers and leaves produce a perfumed oil that is highly valuable.
 The herb Hyssop is also used to make Chartreuse.

 Choose a sunny location to grow your hyssop.

-The plant will grow in partial shade, but does much better with lots of sun and frequent watering.
+The plant will grow in partial shade but does much better with lots of exposure to the sun and frequent watering.